-OBJECTIVE 21: Cooperate in facilitating safe, dignified return and readmission, and sustainable reintegration
+OBJECTIVE 21: Cooperate in facilitating safe and dignified return and readmission, as well as sustainable reintegration

-36. We commit to facilitate and cooperate for safe, human rights-based and dignified return and readmission, ensuring that our returning nationals are duly received, in accordance with the human right to return to his or her own country and the corollary obligation of States to readmit their own nationals, while upholding the fundamental international human rights law principle of non-refoulement and the prohibition of collective expulsion, ensuring due process and effective remedy, and prioritizing voluntary over forced return.
-We further commit to create conducive conditions for personal safety, economic empowerment, inclusion and social cohesion in communities, in order to ensure that reintegration of migrants upon return to their countries of origin is sustainable.
+We commit to facilitate and cooperate for safe and dignified return by guaranteeing due process, individual assessment and effective remedy, by upholding the prohibition of collective expulsion, and by refraining from returning migrants when there is a real and foreseeable risk of death, torture, or other irreparable harm, in accordance with our obligations under international human rights law.
+We further commit to ensure that our nationals are duly received and readmitted, in full respect for the human right to return to one’s own country and the obligation of States to readmit their own nationals.
+We also commit to create conducive conditions for personal safety, economic empowerment, inclusion and social cohesion in communities, in order to ensure that reintegration of migrants upon return to their countries of origin is sustainable.

-In this regard, the following actions are instrumental:
+The following actions serve to realize this commitment:

-Develop and implement bilateral, regional and multilateral cooperation frameworks and agreements, ensuring that return and readmission of migrants to their own country is safe, dignified and in full compliance with international human rights law, including the rights of the child, by determining clear and mutually agreed procedures that uphold procedural safeguards, guarantee individual assessments and legal certainty, and by ensuring that they also include provisions that facilitate sustainable reintegration
+Develop and implement bilateral, regional and multilateral cooperation frameworks and agreements, including readmission agreements, ensuring that return and readmission of migrants to their own country is safe, dignified and in full compliance with international human rights law, including the rights of the child, by determining clear and mutually agreed procedures that uphold procedural safeguards, guarantee individual assessments and legal certainty, and by ensuring they also include provisions that facilitate sustainable reintegration

-Promote gender-responsive voluntary return and reintegration programmes, that may include legal, social and financial support, guaranteeing that all voluntary returns take place on the basis of the migrant’s free, prior and informed consent, and that returning migrants are assisted in their reintegration process through effective partnerships, including to avoid they become displaced in the country upon return
+Promote gender-responsive and child-sensitive return and reintegration programmes, that may include legal, social and financial support, guaranteeing that all returns in the context of such voluntary programmes effectively take place on the basis of the migrant’s free, prior and informed consent, and that returning migrants are assisted in their reintegration process through effective partnerships, including to avoid they become displaced in the country of origin upon return

-Enhance cooperation on identification of nationals and issuance of travel documents for return and readmission in cases of persons that do not have the legal right to stay on another State’s territory, by establishing reliable and efficient means of identification of own nationals such as through the addition of biometric identifiers in population registries, and by digitalizing civil registry systems, with full respect to the right to privacy and protection of personal data
+Cooperate on identification of nationals and issuance of travel documents for safe and dignified return and readmission in cases of persons that do not have the legal right to stay on another State’s territory, by establishing reliable and efficient means of identification of own nationals such as through the addition of biometric identifiers in population registries, and by digitalizing civil registry systems, with full respect to the right to privacy and protection of personal data

 Foster institutional contacts between consular authorities and relevant officials from countries of origin and destination, and provide adequate consular assistance to returning migrants prior to return by facilitating access to documentation, travel documents, and other services, in order to ensure predictability, safety and dignity in return and readmission

-Ensure that decisions of forced return are carried out by competent authorities, and that removal orders avoid collective expulsions and follow an individualized assessment that considers any circumstances that may prohibit such return, including the individual’s real

-and foreseeable risk of death, torture, or other irreparable harms in compliance with due process guarantees and other obligations under international human rights law
+Ensure that the return of migrants who do not have the legal right to stay on another State’s territory is safe and dignified, and carried out by competent authorities and only once all legal remedies have been exhausted, in compliance with due process guarantees, and other obligations under international human rights law

-Establish or strengthen independent monitoring and oversight mechanisms on return, and readmission in partnership with relevant stakeholders in order to provide recommendations on ways and means to strengthen accountability, and to guarantee the safety, dignity, and human rights of all returning migrants
+Establish or strengthen national monitoring mechanisms on return, in partnership with relevant stakeholders, that provide independent recommendations on ways and means to strengthen accountability, in order to guarantee the safety, dignity, and human rights of all returning migrants

-Ensure that return and readmission processes involving children include a best interests of the child determination, take into account the right to family unity, and that a parent, legal guardian or specialized official accompanies the child throughout the return process, ensuring that reception, care and reintegration arrangements for children are in place in the country of return
+Ensure that return and readmission processes involving children are carried out only after a determination of the best interests of the child, take into account the right to family life, and that a parent, legal guardian or specialized official accompanies the child throughout the return process, ensuring that appropriate reception, care and reintegration arrangements for children are in place in the country of origin upon return